Reed Switch Circuit: The Working Principle and How to Build One

 This device is an electrical or electromagnetic switch that helps control the current in a circuit.

 Interestingly, the reed refers to the metallic part of the switch that is thin and flexible.
-And it has internal pressure with an external wire lead.
+It has internal pressure with an external wire lead.

 That said, simple reed switches have two or more ferromagnetic material reeds enclosed in a small glass tube-like envelope.

-These structures then magnetize and move separately or together when a magnetic field applies towards the switch.
+These structures then magnetize and move separately or together when a magnetic field is applied to the switch.

 In addition, the reed switch operates as a bridge or gate.
 So, when the two reeds make contact in an electric circuit, the current will circulate.